georgeottens/AppliedDataScience/Personal_Portfolio.md

 ## Predictive Analytics
 ### 1. Selecting a Model
-Supported model selection with references from literature
+~~Supported model selection with references from literature~~

 While searching for applicable models, it was necessary to analyse the given data first to see what type of data it was.
-The data turned out to be timeseries, so the models needed to be timeserie-models.
+The data turned out to be Time Series, so the models needed to be Time Series models.
 After finding [a list](https://machinelearningmastery.com/time-series-forecasting-methods-in-python-cheat-sheet/) of timeserie-models, a selection of models was made to be applied to our own data.
-This is were the AR, ARMA, ARIMA and SARIMA models came from.
+This is where the AR, ARMA, ARIMA and SARIMA models came from, because these were some of the [most common](https://www.iunera.com/kraken/big-data-science-intelligence/time-series-and-analytics/top-5-common-time-series-forecasting-algorithms/) Time Series forecasting models.
+Also these models seemed to work great with the featured data.

-XXX

 ### 2. Configuring a Model
 Explains why configuration is reasonable (for instance using relevant literature)